PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 16:39:34
+Last updated: 2024-04-07 16:40:07
-Random Quote: Fellas, I was enjoying the Laurel and Hardy vibe, but I'm not such a fan of the Bickersons. - Saul Goodman
+Random Quote: Look at this setup!
+What, you two drive around like Mister Softee, and scooping out drugs for all the good boys and girls? - Saul Goodman